microsoft/azure-software-radio-hello-world/docs/stage1/hello_world_stage1.md

 ## Stage 1 (GNU Radio Setup and Viewing a Signal)

 GNU Radio is a free & open-source software development toolkit that provides signal processing blocks to implement software-defined radios (SDRs).
 It can be used with readily-available RF hardware, or without hardware in a simulation-like environment.
 It is widely used in research, industry, academia, government, and hobbyist environments to support both wireless communications research and real-world radio systems.
-Using a framework like GNU Radio to create applications allows for more easily sharing your application with others.
+Using a framework like GNU Radio to create applications makes it easy to share your application with others.

 <center><img src="https://raw.githubusercontent.com/gnuradio/gr-logo/master/gnuradio_logo_web.svg" width="300"/></center>

 Throughout the stages of this tutorial we will show examples of performing SDR in the cloud, using Azure.
-To get started, we offer two different methods of setting up the Ubuntu and GNU Radio environment:
+To get started, we offer two different methods of setting up the Ubuntu based GNU Radio environment:

 1. [Using our Azure software radio development VM in Azure Marketplace](#Using-Azure-Software-Radio-Development-VM) (recommended)
 2. Starting from a fresh Ubuntu 20 VM